Kazi27/Hello-Squirrel/README.md

 Submitted by: **Kazi Anwar**

-Time spent: **5** hours spent in total
+Time spent: **8** hours spent in total

 ## Summary

-**Hello-Squirrel** is an android app that recreates the common "Hello, World!", to introduce ourselves to the neighborhood squirrel 🐿.  **Added is a description about how a sample profile would look like!**
+**Hello-Squirrel** is an android app that recreates the common "Hello, World!", to introduce ourselves to the neighborhood squirrel 🐿.

 If I had to describe this project in three (3) emojis, they would be: **🤓🤝😎**